Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Definition of the system and strategy of the proof

 \subsection{Derivation of the linearized Landau equation and Boltzmann equation without cut-off}

-The dimension is fixed at $d=3$ (we think that it is the most physical case).
-In a second time, we want to take the weak coupling limit $\alpha\to 0$, $\mathfrak{d}\to 0$.
-It is the abstract of Raphael Winter and the author's result in \cite{LW}.
+In this section, we discuss the second step, namely the grazing collision limit.
+We fix the dimension at $d=3$ as it is the physical case.
+We only state the main results, as the proof can be found in the joint article \cite{LW}.

-\paragraph{The case where the singularity $\tfrac{1}{r^s}$ of the potential is bigger than the Coulomb's case ($s>1$).} In the limit $\alpha\to 0$ we will only see the effects of the singularity at the origin.
+\paragraph{The case where the singularity $\tfrac{1}{r^s}$ of the potential is stronger than the Coulomb singularity ($s>1$).} In the limit $\alpha\to 0$, we will only see the effects of the singularity at the origin.
 We define the power law potential $\mathcal{U}_s(r):=1/r^s$.
-It is natural to guess that
+It is natural to guess that one has convergence of the Boltzmann operators